-For wages other than tips, the family must provide originals of the two most current, consecutive pay stubs.
+For wages other than tips, the family must provide 2 consecutive months of originals of the most current, consecutive pay stubs.

 7-III.B.
 BUSINESS AND SELF EMPLOYMENT INCOME

 Business owners and self-employed persons will be required to provide: